JOEL R. JUNKER

 ”U.S.-Canada Free Trade Agreement: An Overview,” 43 Washington State Bar News No. 3, 27 (1989).

 JOEL R. JUNKER is a customs and trade attorney in Seattle, Washington.
-Mr. Junker holds 40 years of experience in the international trade arena, and a Martindale-Hubbell “AV” rating.
+Mr. Junker holds over 40 years of experience in the international trade arena, and a Martindale-Hubbell “AV” rating.
 Mr. Junker holds extensive experience in diverse international trade issues, jurisdictions, industries, products and cultures.
 He is recognized as a leading expert in the decades long Softwood Lumber disputes between the United States and Canada.
 In 2001, Mr. Junker was short listed and interviewed twice at the White House for the position of Commissioner of Customs and nomination to U.S. Court of International Trade.

 Mr. Junker's founded his own specialty international trade law firm in 1991.
 That was preceded by significant experience at two 100 year-old Seattle law firms.
 Prior to moving into private practice in Seattle, Washington in 1983, Mr. Junker worked for U.S. International Trade Commission in Washington, D.C. where his last position was the Assistant General Counsel for Litigation and Special Projects where he supervised all litigation before the Federal Circuit Court of Appeals, the U.S. Court of International Trade, and the Federal District Courts.